HoofedEar/LALE/README.md

-This fork is by anotak for updating Fatories's abandoned LALE project.
+This ia fork of a fork that is by anotak for updating Fatories's abandoned LALE project.
 Here is the original readme by Fatories:

 # LALE